AndreSbro03/AStar/README.md

-# A* Algorithm
+# Visual A* Algorithm

-A* algorithm created in C with real-time graphic display using to Raylib.
+Customizable A* algorithm created in C with real-time graphic display using to Raylib.
 - Press "R" to regenare the Start end End points.
 - Press "Enter" to pause and play the algorithm.